arielszin/rszin/README.md

 2. **Build Errors**: Check the Hugo version in `vercel.json` matches the version you're using locally.

 3. **Deployment Issues**: Verify that Vercel is configured to use the `main` branch and the correct build command.

+4. **CSS Changes Not Appearing**: If your CSS changes aren't visible:
+   - Clear your browser cache
+   - Check that the CSS file is being loaded (using browser developer tools)
+   - Verify the CSS selector is correctly targeting the element

 ## Maintenance